HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

 Though not recommended, we looked at usage of such solutions across ecommerce websites and found that 0.47% of mobile websites and 0.54% of desktop websites have deployed such solutions.

 In the current methodology adopted for this chapter, there is no easy way for us to look at if any top ecommerce websites have gone this quick fix route instead of trying to achieve accessibility by design.
-It will be possible to find out this in future by combining HTTP Archive data with publications like Top 500 UK sites by International retailing OR similar publications.
+It will be possible to find out this in future by combining HTTP Archive data with publications like Top 500 UK sites by International retailing or similar publications.

 ### AMP adoption